A new K-drama series has dominated the charts on Netflix once again and it's raising a very serious issue regarding school bullying in Korea.

 Kim Hieora, one of the show's bullies, was involved in a controversy involving school violence when she was still in school.
 You can read more about it here.

 Is School Bullying a Problem in Korea?

 One of the reasons why The Glory is gaining attention is because it does more than simply entertain its audience.
-The show actually raises the concern on school bullying.
+The show actually raises concerns about school bullying.

-Eun-sook opens up to what she learned from her sources and says that:
+Eun-sook opens up about what she learned from her sources and says:

 "The most hurtful words and the ones they heard the most were: "So you didn't do anything wrong?""